 - Over a three-year period, the number of climate-related disasters reported in First Nations communities more than doubled.
 Most of these emergencies are related to wildfires and floods;

-When disasters strike, children rely on well-trained professionals to help them survive and recover.
+Children rely on well-trained professionals to help them survive and recover when disasters strike.
 We and our First Nations, Metis, and Inuit partners are working to ensure that front-line workers and those who work with children have the skills, expertise, and resources necessary to protect children in disasters.

-To ensure that First Nation, Metis, and Inuit communities are prepared to protect children when disasters strike, we work with partners to deliver several phases of capacity building workshops.
+To ensure that First Nation, Metis, and Inuit communities are prepared to protect children when disasters strike, we work with partners to deliver several phases of capacity-bridging workshops.

 - Train-the-Trainer Workshop –Community leaders participate in a three-day Train-the-Trainer workshop.
 This workshop covers; Unique Needs of Children in emergencies, Setting up and Running a Child-Friendly Space, Child Safeguarding, and child-focused emergency planning.